kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

    Assert.AreEqual(order.Element(logic.NameSpace + "OrderNumber").Value, testData.orderNumber);
 ```

 Gosh!
-I'm getting sick to my stomack.
+I'm getting sick to my stomach.
 All that typing.
 But worse.
 Where is the overview!?

 How about just compare a string from StatePrinter